Xinhui-99/GaussVid/README.md

 ---
 ## 📊 Results

-We provide part of our experimental results in the [`./wanvideo/model_training/experiments`](./wanvideo/model_training/experiments) folder, including rendered clips and evaluation metrics.
+We provide part of our experimental results in the [`./wanvideo/model_training/experiments`](./wanvideo/model_training/experiments) folder, including rendered, restored clips,  and evaluation metrics.

 ## 🙏 Acknowledgments